 The Indian Law Resource Center is a non-proﬁt law and advocacy organization established and directed by American Indians.
 We provide legal assistance to Indian and Alaska Native nations who are working to protect their lands, resources, human rights, environment and cultural heritage.
 Our principal goal is the preservation and well-being of Indian and other Native nations and tribes.

 Founded in 1978, the Center provides assistance to Indian nations and indigenous peoples in the United States and throughout the Americas.
 The Center has an international Board of Directors, and is a Non-Governmental Organization in consultative status with the United Nations Economic and Social Council.
 The Indian Law Resource Center is a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code.
 We are funded by grants and contributions from individuals, foundations, and Indian nations.
-The Center accepts no government support.

 Center completes major historical and legal study relating to the land rights and other legal rights of the Hopi people.